Radio

 1) Data Store:-

 If you select this tab, the Input Value box appears.
-In the Input Value box, select an entity based array type JSON object.
-After you select an array type JSON object, the application will access the object and then perform one of the following functions:
+In the Input Value box, select an entity so that the application fetches the data from the entity and then displays it in the element.

 2) Enumeration:-

 If you select this tab, a Select Master list appears.
-Click the Select Master list, and then it displays a list of “enum” objects from the Data Modeler.
+Click the Select Master list, and then it displays a list of enum objects from the Data Modeler module.
 In the list, select an enum object.
-After you select an enum object, the application will perform one of the following functions:
+After you select an enum object, the application will access the enum object to fetch the data and then display it in the element.

-Note:- To use the enum object, you need to define “enum” in the Data Modeler.
+Note:– To use the enum object, you need to define the enum object in the Data Modeler.
+For reference, see the screen capture at the end of the post.

 Yes